rendall/icebreakers/QUESTIONS.md

   * What was your favorite childhood bedtime story that you can still quote?
   * What was your favorite childhood cartoon?
   * What would you do with your 15 minutes of fame?
-  * What’s the best birthday or Christmas present you remember getting when you were a kid?
+  * What's the best birthday or Christmas present you remember getting when you were a kid?
-  * What’s the best book you’ve read so far this year?
+  * What's the best book you've read so far this year?
-  * What’s the best vacation you have ever taken?
+  * What's the best vacation you have ever taken?
-  * What’s the bravest thing you have ever done?
+  * What's the bravest thing you have ever done?
-  * What’s the most valuable thing you ever learned in school?
+  * What's the most valuable thing you ever learned in school?
-  * What’s the quality that people admire most about you?
+  * What's the quality that people admire most about you?
-  * What’s your best dance move?
+  * What's your best dance move?
-  * What’s your best idea for an invention?
+  * What's your best idea for an invention?
-  * What’s your biggest fear?
-What’s the biggest fear you’ve ever faced?
+  * What's your biggest fear?
+What's the biggest fear you've ever faced?
-  * What’s your favorite activity from your childhood PE class?
+  * What's your favorite activity from your childhood PE class?
-  * What’s your favorite childhood board game?
+  * What's your favorite childhood board game?
-  * What’s your favorite decade?
+  * What's your favorite decade?
-  * What’s your favorite party game?
+  * What's your favorite party game?
-  * What’s your favorite season for outdoor activities?
+  * What's your favorite season for outdoor activities?
-  * What’s your favorite time of day: morning, afternoon, evening or late night?
+  * What's your favorite time of day: morning, afternoon, evening or late night?
-  * What’s your favorite way to relax?
+  * What's your favorite way to relax?
-  * What’s your most annoying quality or habit?
+  * What's your most annoying quality or habit?
-  * What’s your most sentimental gift that you have ever received?
+  * What's your most sentimental gift that you have ever received?
   * When you were a child, what did you want to be when you grew up?
   * Where were you born?
 What is an interesting fact about your hometown?
   * Which holiday is your favorite and why?